ProfMoo/home/beets/README.md

    5. DONE: Figure out some script that runs 'beets move' after a duplicate is detected so that beets goes back and adds the proper modifiers to the first version of the album (i.e. deluxe)
    6. DONE: Fix the album disambiguation so that it provides the proper version of the ablum (i.e. deluxe) rather than the label.
 Ex: Donda, Adele's 30
    7. TODO: Fix Mac Miller's Faces
-   8. Look at Mac Miller's KIDS to fix the coverart (there are multiple coversmm)
+   8. Look at Mac Miller's KIDS to fix the coverart (there are multiple covers)
    9. TODO: Figure out how to "update" metadata automatically once it's been imported if the config file changes (ex: we want new tags and have edited the config)
    10. TODO: Figure out album artwork more fully
    11. DONE: Figure out how to pull in scans/artwork from typical file locations
    12. TODO: Figure out how to get rid of everything in the pre-processed directory (update: or maybe not because I might ahve to keep both copied for seeding)
    13. TODO: Fix DJ @@
    14. Explore 'ftintitle' plugin
-   15. Look through redacted.ch for more thoughts/info on beets
+   15. DONE: Look through redacted.ch for more thoughts/info on beets
-       1. Found gazelle-origin here, which could really help with deluxe editions and other complex tags.
+       1. DONE: Found gazelle-origin here, which could really help with deluxe editions and other complex tags.
 Need to figure this out with Kanye's TLOP
+   16. Figure out why beets is continually trying to change some flags

 ## TO TRY NEXT